cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 ### Batches

-When a batch of transactions are created they have a specified height of the opposing chain for when the batch becomes invalid.
+When a batch of transactions are created they have a specified Ethereum block height when the batch becomes invalid.
 When this happens we must remove them from the store.
-At the end of every block, we loop through the store of logic calls checking the the timeout heights.
+At the end of every block, we loop through the store of batches checking the the timeout heights.

+Here is the procedure:

+- Get the `LastObservedEthereumBlockHeight`.
+This is the Ethereum block height from the last observed attestation, and is the most current information we have available about the current Ethereum block height.
+- Loop through all `OutgoingTxBatches`.
+For each batch:
+  - If the `BatchTimeout` on that batch is lower than the `LastObservedEthereumBlockHeight`, cancel the batch, freeing its transactions to be included in another batch, or cancelled by the sender.

+An important attribute of this procedure is that it is not possible for a batch to be executed on Ethereum AND cleaned up by the above procedure.
+This would result in double spends.
+Since the `LastObservedEthereumBlockHeight` can only be updated by observed Ethereum events, and events must be observed in order, it is impossible for the `LastObservedEthereumBlockHeight` to be higher than a given batches `BatchTimeout` AND for that batch to have been executed without the Gravity module having received the batch executed event.

 ### Logic Calls

-When a logic call is created it consists of a timeout height.
-This height is used to know when the logic call becomes invalid.
-At the end of every block, we loop through the store of logic calls checking the the timeout heights.
+Same procedure as batch cleanup above, but with logic calls.